ekbrothers/fortune-and-glory/README.md

 ```

 The exported data includes probability maps and filtered results that archaeologists can use to guide field investigations.

-## Automation and Continuous Monitoring

-Our GitHub Actions workflow automates this entire process on a monthly schedule, enabling:
-- Systematic monitoring of archaeological sites
-- Detection of seasonal patterns
-- Development of temporal site condition databases

-We've implemented strict budget controls and automated shutdown procedures to ensure responsible resource usage while maintaining regular monitoring capabilities.

-This automated approach transforms traditional archaeological prospection into a systematic, data-driven process while preserving the scientific rigor of established archaeological methods.
-By combining multiple satellite data sources with machine learning techniques, we can identify subtle landscape features that might indicate archaeological sites worthy of ground investigation.

-The system represents a bridge between traditional archaeological expertise and modern computational methods, enabling more efficient and comprehensive archaeological survey work while maintaining high standards of scientific validity.

 ## References & Resources